 The gold mineralization at RDM is situated within a continuous 14 km long shear zone hosted in Precambrian metamorphic rocks with a demonstrated gold endowment.
 This shear zone is fully covered by the Corporation's mining concession and exploration licenses that extend over a continuous strike-length of approximately 40 kilometres.
 The most intensely explored zone to date has been at the RDM mine site location and only represents approximately 2 km of the southern portion of the 14 km long shear zone.
 There are numerous surface gold targets of similar gold grade that occur along strike at RDM within this shear zone and, to date, a total of at least nine (9) priority exploration targets have been identified, of which seven are to the north of the open-pit area and two to the south.
-The Corporation expects to embark on a drilling exploration program to evaluate these targets as well as other targets with the goal of defining further resources with the potential to provide additional plant feed and mine life.
-This exploration program has been deferred to a later date as a cost containment measure in order to minimize capital expenditures until after the RDM mine start-up.
+The Corporation expected to embark on a drilling exploration program to evaluate these targets as well as other targets with the goal of defining further resources with the potential to provide additional plant feed and mine life; however, this exploration program has been deferred to a later date as a cost containment measure.

-The exploration team is currently providing their technical and field support to the mine geology team for implementing ore-control and short-term modelling best practices.
+The exploration team is currently providing their technical and field support to the mine geology team for implementing ore-control, in pit geology bench mapping, QA-QC sampling, reconciliation between the Resource-Reserve model to the short term model and to liberation blocks, variography updates and ore-control reporting.